What NOT to do on your College Essay

 “But, Priyanka, I had a concussion 3 years ago and that had me out of school for over a month and it impacted my GPA!”

 Or “It’s my junior year and I was just diagnosed with ADHD!
 What about the hit that my GPA took for the last two years before anyone ever realized that I needed meds?”

 All valid concerns.
-In fact, these pieces of information SHOULD BE MENTIONED, but not in your essay, instead in the ADDITIONAL INFORMATION section of the application.
+In fact, these pieces of information SHOULD BE MENTIONED in the ADDITIONAL INFORMATION section of the application.

-You have an extra 650 words to explain any extenuating circumstances, including health concerns, family problems, anything that you feel will provide a wholesome picture of your high school years.
+You have an extra 650 words to explain any extenuating circumstances, including health concerns, family problems.
+Anything that you feel will provide a wholesome picture of your high school years goes in the Additional Information section.
 You can also use this space to write another essay or expand upon your extracurricular activities.

 When talking about injuries/mental health/personal/family circumstances, use a matter-of-fact tone.
 Clearly describe the before, during, and after…and if it’s a work-in-progress, state where the current situation stands.

 Clichés come in all shapes and sizes, from cultural clichés to word usage clichés, i.e overusing the word “passion/passionate”.

 To expand a little more upon this topic: